Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Introduction

-In summary, we address the instance segmentation task with a CNN that learns non-spatial pixel embeddings and propose the first approach to enable training with weak positive unlabeled supervision, where only a subset of the object masks are annotated and no labels are given for the background.
-To this end, we introduce: (1) a differentiable instance selection step which allows to apply the loss directly to individual instances; (2) a consistency loss term that allows for instance-level training on unlabeled image regions, (3) new algorithms to convert pixel embeddings into final instances, improving segmentation speed and accuracy.
+In summary, we address the instance segmentation task with a CNN that learns pixel embeddings and propose the first approach to enable training with weak positive unlabeled supervision, where only a subset of the object masks are annotated and no labels are given for the background.
+To this end, we introduce: (1) a differentiable instance selection step which allows to apply the loss directly to individual instances; (2) a consistency loss term that allows for instance-level training on unlabeled image regions, (3) a fast and scalable algorithm to convert the pixel embeddings into final instances, which partitions the metric graph derived from the embeddings.
 We evaluate our approach on natural images (CVPPP \cite{MinerviniPRL2015} , Cityscapes \cite{Cityscapes_2016}) and microscopy datasets (2D and 3D, light and electron microscopy), reaching the state-of-the-art on CVPPP and consistently outperforming strong baselines for microscopy.
 On all datasets, the bulk of CNN performance improvement happens after just a fraction of training objects are annotated.